katersonnbert/gitnotes/HTTP_CSS_JSON.md

 ### The Request URI
 - The request URI follows the syntax `<scheme name> : <hierarchical part> [ ?<query> ] [ # <fragment> ]`

-    - the `scheme name` defines how the rest of the URI structure is to be interpreted
+    - the `scheme name` defines how the rest of the URI structure is to be interpreted (which protocol is used)

             http: